Richmond Park: Governance

-The Secretary of State for Culture, Media and Sport manages Richmond Park and the other Royal Parks of London under powers set out in the Crown Lands Act 1851, which transferred management of the parks from the monarch to the government.
-Day-to-day management of the Royal Parks has been delegated to The Royal Parks, an executive agency of the Department for Culture, Media and Sport (DCMS).
+The Secretary of State for Digital, Culture, Media and Sport manages Richmond Park and the other Royal Parks of London under powers set out in the Crown Lands Act 1851, which transferred management of the parks from the monarch to the government.
+Day-to-day management of the Royal Parks has been delegated to The Royal Parks, an executive agency of the Department for Digital, Culture, Media and Sport (DCMS).
 The Royal Parks' Board sets the strategic direction for the agency.
 Appointments to the Board are made by the Mayor of London.

-The Friends of Richmond Park and the Friends of Bushy Park co-chair the Richmond and Bushy Parks Forum, comprising 38 local groups of local stakeholder organisations.
+The Friends of Richmond Park and the Friends of Bushy Park co-chair the Richmond and Bushy Parks Forum, comprising more than 30 local stakeholder organisations.
 The forum was formed in September 2010 to consider proposals to bring Richmond Park and Bushy Park – and London's other royal parks – under the control of the Mayor of London through a new Royal Parks Board and to make a joint response.
 Although welcoming the principles of the new governance arrangements, the forum (in 2011) and the Friends of Richmond Park (in 2012) expressed concerns about the composition of the new board.

+Richmond Park is in the London Borough of Richmond upon Thames, which is governed by Richmond upon Thames London Borough Council.
+Three local government wards cover the park: East Sheen; Ham, Petersham and Richmond Riverside; and South Richmond.

+The park forms part of the Richmond Park constituency for the UK Parliament.
+The MP, since 2019, is Sarah Olney from the Liberal Democrats.
+Richmond Park is also part of the South West constituency for the London Assembly, which has been represented by Gareth Roberts from the Liberal Democrats since 2024.